Black-crested tit

 The black-crested tit (Periparus ater melanolophus), also known as the spot-winged tit, is a bird in the family Paridae.
-It was formerly considered a distinct species, but is now widely considered a subspecies of the coal tit.
+It was formerly considered a distinct species, but is now considered a subspecies of the coal tit.

 Distribution and habitat

-It is found in boreal forests and temperate forests in the northern parts of the Indian subcontinent, mainly in the Himalayas, ranging across Afghanistan, Bhutan, India, Nepal and Pakistan.
+It is found in boreal forests and temperate forests in the northern parts of the Indian subcontinent, in the Hindu Kush, Karakorum, and western Himalaya ranges, from northeastern Afghanistan, through northern Pakistan and northwestern India to western Nepal.

 Taxonomy

-The black-crested tit was formerly considered its own species closely related to the coal tit, but the two are now widely considered conspecific based on similar vocalizations and behavior, along with paraphyly of the traditional coal tit if black-crested tit is excluded.
-It intergrades with the coal tit subspecies P. a. aemodius in western Nepal.
+The black-crested tit was formerly considered its own species closely related to the coal tit, but the two are now considered conspecific based on similar calls and behaviour, along with paraphyly of the traditional coal tit if black-crested tit is excluded.
+It intergrades with another coal tit subspecies P. a. aemodius in west-central Nepal.